tirmizee/ScriptGenerateEntity/README.md

 		 CONCAT
 		 '";'
 		 AS ColumnNane
-	FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'RTRNPF' AND TABLE_SCHEM = 'PMOTDTA'
+	FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'VPRCPF' AND TABLE_SCHEM = 'TDEVDTA'
 	UNION
 	SELECT
 		'public static final String '